 First, you need to choose a standard or framework.

 In England, apprenticeships are sorted into standards; in Wales, Scotland and Northern Ireland, frameworks are used.
 They are essentially the subject area of an apprenticeship.
 Whereas you might choose to study ‘Business Studies’ at university, for example, you can choose to do an apprenticeship in the standard ‘Business and Administration’.

 You can search through hundreds of different standards and frameworks using Unifrog’s Apprenticeships tool.
 The tool will allow you to sort and rank by criteria such as ‘vacancies available’, ‘salary’ or even ‘happiness’.

 After narrowing down your options in a shortlist, the next step is to apply.
-On the Apprenticeships tool, this can be done by clicking the green ‘Apply’ button, which will take you to the relevant website.
+On the Apprenticeships tool, this can be done by clicking the ‘Apply’ button, which will take you to the relevant website.